cweagans/ddev-mutagen/README.md

+Note: probably don't use this anymore.
+Instead, use the mutagen functionality that's built into ddev itself.

 # ddev-mutagen

 Uses mutagen to sync files into and out of a ddev web container and completely bypasses osxfs or nfs.